-This course focuses on the collection and analysis of biological and chemical trace evidence such as blood typing, DNA profiling, and toxicology.
+This course focuses on the collection and analysis of biological and chemical trace evidence, such as blood typing, DNA profiling and toxicology.
 Case studies and crime scenarios help students understand the implications and complicated issues that are emerging as the science of forensics continues to develop.
-The course incorporates basic forensics skills along with other science knowledge to review and solve case studies based upon evidence gathered.
+This course incorporates basic forensics skills, as well as other scientific knowledge to review and solve case studies based upon the gathered evidence.
 The evidence is then evaluated for strengths and weaknesses based upon the levels of experimental accuracy and precision.
-Class presentations, laboratory work, and case studies form the basis of the course pedagogy.
+Class presentations, laboratory work and case studies form the basis of the course pedagogy.
 A final examination and final case function serve as final assessments for the course.
 Chemistry and Physics are prerequisites for this course.
 (Semester, .50 credit)